 Title: Laser-induced Photochemistry of Polyatomic Molecules

-Abstract: Femtosecond laser pulses are finding widespread applications in a variety of different fields of research including medicine, optical switching and communication, information processing, plasma formation, high harmonic generation, wave packet formation and control of chemical reactions.
-In this project, we are exploring techniques to create different shapes of the laser pulse and then applying those to characterise and study the dynamics of important dye molecules (e.g., those used as medicines and drugs).
+Abstract: Femtosecond laser pulses are finding widespread applications in a variety of different fields of research including medicine, optical switching and communication, information processing, plasma formation, high harmonic generation, wave packet formation, and control of chemical reactions.
+In this project, we are exploring techniques to create different shapes of the laser pulse and then applying those to characterize and study the dynamics of important dye molecules (e.g., those used as medicines and drugs).
 Techniques will be delivered for remote sensing of liquid-liquid interfaces using the laser.
-This technique will have application in
+This technique will have application in better drug delivery.

 Faculty: Dr. Vinayak Kalluri, Associate Professor, Mechanical Engineering